Books That Open Doors

-Last weekend I found myself in my very favorite bookstore, tucked into the mountains on Main Street in Frisco, Colorado.
+Last weekend I found myself in my favorite bookstore, tucked into the mountains on Main Street in Frisco, Colorado.

 One for me.
 One for my kids.
 Usually one more for someone else, because I cannot help myself.